pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 ```

 Parameters:
+- ttl (required)
+  - Type: Number
+  - Default: n/a
-- ttl (Number, required): Minutes token is valid; min 1, max 43,200
+  - Minutes the token is valid.
+Min 1; Max 43,200 (30 days).
-- meta (Object): Extra metadata; scalar values only (no arrays/objects)
+- meta
+  - Type: Object
+  - Default: n/a
+  - Extra metadata sent with the request.
+Values must be scalar only; arrays/objects not supported.
+- authorizedUUID
+  - Type: String
+  - Default: n/a
-- authorizedUUID (String): Single uuid authorized to use the token
+  - Single uuid authorized to use the token.
+- channels
+  - Type: List
+  - Default: n/a
-- channels (List): Channel grants as a list or RegEx pattern
+  - Channel grants (list or RegEx pattern).
+- channelGroups
+  - Type: List
+  - Default: n/a
-- channelGroups (List): Channel group grants as a list or RegEx pattern
+  - Channel group grants (list or RegEx pattern).
+- uuids
+  - Type: List
+  - Default: n/a
-- uuids (List): UUID grants as a list or RegEx pattern
+  - UUID grants (list or RegEx pattern).

 ##### Required key/value mappings
-- Specify permissions for at least one uuid, channel, or channelGroup (list or RegEx).
+Specify permissions for at least one uuid, channel, or channelGroup (list or RegEx).

 ### Sample code[​](#sample-code)
 ##### Reference code
 ```
 1